-A match head is made with phosphorus.
-The heat of friction ignites this highly reactive chemical when the match is struck against a rough surface.
-Let’s say we strike the match against a soft sweater, grass, or a plastic bottle; nothing happens because they’re not the right kind of surface.
-But when we strike the match against a gritty stone, it immediately ignites into flame.
+The head of a match is made with phosphorus.
+Heat generated by friction ignites this highly reactive chemical when a match is struck against a rough surface.
+If we strike a match against a sweater, grass, or a plastic bottle, nothing happens, because none of these are the right kind of surface.
+But when we strike a match against a gritty stone, it immediately ignites into flame.

-So to start a fire, we need two things: the match itself and the right surface to strike it on.
+So to start a fire, we need two things: the match itself, and the right kind of surface to strike it on.

-The illustration of the match and the right surface shows us how to catch the divine fire hidden in God’s Word.
-To do this we also need two things: the Bible (the match) outside of us and our human spirit (the right surface) inside of us.
+The illustration of a match striking the right surface helps us see how to catch the divine fire hidden in God’s Word.
+To do this, we also need two things: the Bible (the match), which is outside of us, and our human spirit (the right surface), which is inside us.

-If we come to the Word of God exercising only our mind with our good understanding, there will be no ignition, no fire.
+If we come to the Word of God and only exercise our mind to understand it, there will be no ignition, no fire.
 We’ll miss the Spirit in the Word.
-The Scriptures have to strike against the right surface for ignition to occur.
-Our human spirit, not our analytical mind or our changeable emotions, is the right surface.
+The Scriptures have to be struck against the right surface for ignition to occur.
+The right surface is not our analytical mind or our changeable emotions; it’s our human spirit.

-But just how do we use our spirit to contact the Spirit in the Word?
+But how exactly do we use our spirit to contact the Spirit in the Word?